Giving Stock to Another Person

 Ready to explore how Sunflower Bank can assist you?
 Speak to a personal banker at a branch near you, contact a specialist on our Wealth Management team, or find the right financial partner on our Commercial Banking team for your business needs.

 This article contains general information only.
-Sunflower Bank is not, by means of this article, rendering accounting, financial, investment, legal, tax, or other professional advice or services.
+Sunflower Bank, N.A. is not, by means of this article, rendering accounting, financial, investment, legal, tax, or other professional advice or services.
 This article is not a substitute for such professional advice or services, before making any decisions related to these matters, you should consult a qualified professional advisor.